As a business based in Otaru, Hokkaido, we have been looking out for the best coffee shops in Hokkaido.

 It’s a dark roast made from a Kilimanjaro base with a gentle bitterness and deep body followed up by a refreshing aftertaste.

-One of my favorite things about this coffee is how when you drink the coffee and eat the fresh cream in the cakes, it almost tastes like you’re drinking a rich latte.
+One of the best things about this pair is when you drink the coffee and eat the fresh cream in the cakes, it almost tastes like you’re drinking a rich latte.

 It has just the right amount of sweetness, so it’s perfect for people who aren’t so keen on sugar.
 It’s a very refined coffee flavor.

 We also recommend trying out RITARU’s morning service which runs from 8:30–11:00 AM.

 RITARU offers a varied lunch menu that includes pasta (tomato or cream sauce), hamburgers, hot dogs, toast, teriyaki chicken sandwiches, cheese toasties, and salads.

 Out of all the coffee shops in Sapporo, the main reason why we want you to visit RITARU is that it best gives love for Hokkaido.

 RITARU uses Hokkaido ingredients and has a passion for delivering the taste of Hokkaido even if this incurs extra costs and effort.